Enhancing Email Spoofing Detection: Techniques for Robust Email Security

 - Active Scanning: SEGs actively scan emails for malicious files and patterns, even those that bypass traditional antivirus software.
 This is particularly useful in detecting zero-day exploits.

-AI offers powerful ways to detect anomalous email patterns.
+ai offers powerful ways to detect anomalous email patterns.
 Machine learning algorithms analyze email content and metadata for indicators of phishing attempts.

-- Anomaly Detection: AI algorithms learn normal email behavior and flag deviations.
+- Anomaly Detection: ai algorithms learn normal email behavior and flag deviations.
 For example, a sudden increase in emails to external addresses from an internal account can trigger an alert.

 - Content Analysis: Machine learning models analyze email content for phishing indicators, such as suspicious language, urgent requests, and unusual attachments.